dcat4/ensembleTax/README.md

 We see that the assignments made at the highest frequency across the 3 assignment algorithms are assigned as the ensemble taxonomic assignment.

-For more detailed examples illustrating the behavior of *assign.ensembleTax* with different input arguments, there's a vignette here: ADD LINK!!!!
+For more detailed examples illustrating the behavior of *assign.ensembleTax* with different input arguments, there's a vignette here: <https://github.com/dcat4/ensembleTax/blob/master/assign.ensembleTax_tutorial.md>

 #### Comparisons of ensemble assignments with individual methods